 Choose the ideal MBA in Healthcare Management for your career.
 Specialisations include Health, Health Services Management, Business Management, and Public Health.

 An MBA in Healthcare Management is for rising managers in the healthcare industry.
-Expect from 17% to 33% of the MBA program to explore issues that are specific to health management roles.
+Expect from 17% to 33% of the program to explore issues that are specific to health manager roles.

 A Master of Business Administration in Healthcare Management meets the education requirements of health managers.
 If you do an online program, you have the ability to study part-time while working full-time.
-Australia's best online MBA programs are also accelerated, meaning you can complete your degree quicker by studying year round.
+Australia's best courses are also accelerated, meaning you can complete your degree quicker by studying year round.

 Health Management is available as a major at the University of Adelaide's business school.
 Earning this MBA degree could create career opportunities in hospital and clinic management, residential care, allied and community health, insurance, pharmaceutical, and more.
 The 12-subject program is delivered using the best e-learning technology.
 Features include 100% online study, 6-week study blocks, collaborative learning and dedicated support.
 Among other topics, you'll study leadership, finance, marketing, how to do business in the healthcare sector, and challenges for health managers.

 A strong grasp of public health policy and practices is valuable throughout the health sector, a point highlighted by pandemic experiences.
 You can develop expertise in public health as part of your Master of Business Administration studies.